solankidj/aboutme/README.md

 Led a number of highly critical RFPs (£1-15MM) for new tenders and performing regular oversight monitoring assessments for existing s.
 Leading the oversight of vulnerability assessments; assessing criticality and exploitation, planning priority-based remediation with stakeholders, reporting to the board on progress.

-SENIOR SECURITY ASSURANCE MANAGER, ONEADVANCED Represented a well-known Managed Security Service Provider (MSSP), reporting to the CISO, with responsibility for providing security assurance on major customer accounts in Financial Services sector.
-Leading SOC2 Compliance and re-certification projects for clients by implementing audit programme, controls library and defining security strategy.
-Led the re-scoping and certification of ISO27001 certified offerings to customers for its in-house and cloud-based environments.
-Developing the cyber incident process with the Head of Sec Ops, that becomes the central incident management framework for the organisation.
-Reported key cyber risks including remediation progress affecting major customers through regular customer forums led by C-level executives.
-Close working collaboration with the Head of Security Operations to provide an improved security monitoring, detection, and response of security incidents.
-Operated the risk management process for major customer accounts by proactively identifying, assessing, document and regularly reviewing operational cyber security risks.
-Designed and tested controls while building a NIST and ISO based controls library for efficient risk and controls analysis.
-Improved tense relations with major account customers to assure and validate efficient and improving security controls and clear risk remediation progress.
-Managed monthly vulnerability scans and patching cadence to customers Created and championed service improvement plans to improve the maturity of security controls and cyber risk.
-Encouraged and supported increased adoption of standardized reporting mechanics to customers.

 SENIOR INFORMATION SECURITY MANAGER, METRO BANK Reported to the Director of Procurement and Supply Chain Services with a dotted line to the Director of Cyber Security delivered an improved supply chain security risk framework.
 Consulted on key projects with Architecture to advise and approve solutions with security and privacy in mind by identifying security control requirements and reporting data security risks to senior stakeholders including vendors for business ownership.